Agente speciale

 There were a number of options for Cathy Gale's exit, including killing her off.
 D

-During her first season, Diana Rigg was dismayed to find out that the cameraman was being paid [...]
+During her first season, Diana Rigg was dismayed to find out that the cameraman was being paid more [...]
 D

 Sydney Newman never received credit as creator of the series.
-In his memoir, "The Avengers and [...]
+In his memoir, "The Avengers and Me", [...]
 D

 Honor Blackman left the series to appear in Agente 007 - Missione Goldfinger (1964).
 D

-Steed is partnered by Dr. Martin King ( Jon Rollason ) in three editions of the second season. [...]
+Steed is partnered by Dr. Martin King ( Jon Rollason ) in three editions of the second season.
+This [...]
 D

 Honor Blackman and Dame Diana Rigg share some things in common.
 They starred in this show, they star [...]
 D